Easter Table Decor That’s Fresh and Fun for Spring

 How do I decorate a table for Easter on a budget?

-Start with items you already own!
-Reuse seasonal pieces like garlands, candles, or pastel dishes from previous holidays.
-Incorporate affordable staples like faux speckled eggs, simple greenery, and battery-operated candles to create a festive Easter tablescape without overspending.
+Start with what you already own.
+Reuse garlands, candles, or pastel dishes from other holidays, then fill in with affordable staples like faux speckled eggs and battery-operated candles.
+A little repurposing goes a long way.

 What are some easy Easter centerpiece ideas?

-A eucalyptus garland down the center of your table, layered with taper and pillar candles in soft pastel colors, makes a beautiful and low-maintenance Easter centerpiece.
-Add faux eggs or fresh flowers to tie in the spring vibe.
+A eucalyptus garland down the center of your table, layered with pastel taper and pillar candles, is low-effort and high-impact.
+Tuck in some faux eggs or fresh flowers and you’re done.

 What colors work best for Easter table settings?

-Soft pastels like blush pink, baby blue, lavender, butter yellow, and mint green are perfect for Easter tablescapes.
-They feel fresh, light, and perfect for spring—especially when paired with natural textures like woven placemats or wooden chargers.
+Soft pastels – blush pink, baby blue, lavender, butter yellow, mint green.
+They feel fresh and springy, especially when you pair them with natural textures like woven placemats or wooden chargers.

 How can I make my Easter table kid-friendly?